Internal Audit Charter

 Internal Audit management and staff will be independent of the activities that they review.
 In performing the audit function, the Office of the Internal Auditor has no direct responsibility for, or authority over, any of the activities reviewed.
 Independence requires that the Internal Auditor carry out work freely and objectively.
 The Internal Auditors are not to subordinate their judgment on audit matters to the opinions of others.

 A biennial, risk based audit schedule is created each year which allows for contingencies that develop during the year.
-The audit schedule is developed with input from the Audit Committee, President, Provost, Vice Presidents, and other university management.
+The audit schedule is developed with input from the Audit Committee, President, Provost, Vice Presidents, Risk and Compliance Services Group and other university management.
 The Audit Committee reviews and makes recommendations regarding the audit schedule and the Board of Trustees approves the audit schedule.
 Audit services are coordinated with external auditors to reduce duplication of efforts and increase audit coverage of the University.

 The Office of the Internal Auditor performs internal operational, compliance, and financial related audits of programs, services, departments and accounts that come under the budget authority of the University.
 Internal Audit performs four types of audit services: